-DS results in an O_3 observation being taken using the direct sun as a radiation source.
-The Brewer Zenith Prism and Azimuth Tracker are oriented toward the sun, the Iris is closed, FW#1 is rotated to the Ground Quartz Disk (position 1), and FW#2 is adjusted for maximum intensity (starting from position 2) without overdriving the PMT detector.
-Data is recorded on disk and is printed as previously determined by PN, PD, and PF commands.
+DS results in an $O_3$ (or $NO_2$ ) observation being taken using the direct sun as a radiation source.
+The Brewer Zenith Prism and Azimuth Tracker are oriented toward the sun, the Iris is closed, FW#1 is rotated to the Ground Quartz Disk (position 1), and FW#2 is adjusted for optimum intensity (starting from position 2).
+Data is recorded on disk and is printed as previously determined by PN, PD, or PF commands.

-A DS observation consists of five sets of 20 cycles of the slit mask (a measurement), each cycle taking a reading for 20.14 seconds on each wavelength.
+A DS observation consists of five sets of 20 cycles of the slit mask (a measurement), each cycle taking a reading for 2\0.14 seconds on each wavelength.
 Intensity data for six wavelengths, and the dark count, is recorded for each of the five measurements.

 The Azimuth and Zenith positions are updated after each measurement.

-After each measurement O_3 are calculated.
+After each measurement O3 (or NO2) is calculated.
 After the fifth measurement all data is processed, resulting in a single summary set for the total observation.